datasciencemonkey/scene-understanding-ai-judge/README.md

 # 🎬 Scene Understanding AI Judge

-AI-powered video analysis tool that evaluates generated video frames against ground truth descriptions using Google's Gemini 2.5 Flash model via Databricks.
+AI-powered video analysis tool that evaluates generated video frames against ground truth descriptions using LLMs model on Databricks.

 ## 🚀 What It Does

 This tool provides automated quality assessment for AI-generated videos by:

 1. **Extracting frames** from video files at configurable FPS rates
-2. **Analyzing each frame** using Gemini 2.5 Flash through Databricks endpoints
+2. **Analyzing each frame** using a Multi-Modal LLM (MLLM through Databricks endpoints
 3. **Scoring frames** across three dimensions:
    - **Correctness**: How well the frame matches the ground truth
    - **Coherence**: How well the frame fits the expected sequence